UM-Bridge/benchmarks/benchmarks/achlys/README.md

 # Tritium Diffusion Posterior

 ## Overview
 In this benchmark, we use [Achlys](https://github.com/aurora-multiphysics/achlys) to model the macroscopic transport of tritium through fusion reactor materials using the Foster-McNabb equations.
 Achlys is built on top of the  [MOOSE Finite Element Framework](https://mooseframework.inl.gov/).
-The aim of this benchmark is to compute the (unnormalised) posterior density of the input parameters given the experimental data of Ogorodnikova et al. (2003).
+The aim of this benchmark is to compute the (unnormalised) posterior density of the input parameters given the experimental data of [Ogorodnikova et al. (2003)](https://doi.org/10.1016/S0022-3115(02)01375-2).

 ## Authors
 - [Mikkel Lykkegaard](mailto:mikkel@digilab.co.uk)